-Two Indigenous foods that are potent prebiotics include wild onion and camas, and these provide some of the oldest evidence of prebiotic food consumption in North America dating back 9000 years ago.
+Two Indigenous foods that are potent prebiotics include wild onion and camas, and these provide some of the oldest evidence of prebiotic food consumption in North America dating back 9,000 years ago.
 Sunchokes (Jerusalem artichoke or sunroot) is also native to North America and high in prebiotic fibres.

-Not all fibre are prebiotics, but that doesn’t mean we shouldn’t aim for a wide variety of fibre rich foods including berries and wild rice.
+Not all fibre are prebiotics, but that doesn’t mean we shouldn’t aim for a wide variety of fibre-rich foods including berries and wild rice.
 Fibre has other benefits on the gut which includes helping to ‘sweep’ it out, prevent constipation and support good blood sugar and cholesterol levels.

 2) Stop Feeding The Bad Bacteria:

-Too much of the wrong type of bacteria in our gut can create an imbalance and start to push the friendly bacteria out.
+Too much of the wrong type of bacteria in our gut can create an imbalance or dysbiosis and start to push the friendly bacteria out.
 We know that the bad bacteria thrive off of refined carbohydrates including sugar, cookies, cakes, crackers, white bread, as well as food high in fat including fatty meats, deep-fried foods, and an excess amount of cheese.
 Artificial sweeteners can also crowd out the good bacteria as found in diet soft drinks, sugar-free yogurts and sugar-free jello.

-3) Sleep well, Self-Care around Stress and Be Active:
+3) Sleep Well, Self-Care Around Stress and Be Active:

 There are some things that we can’t control in our environment that can have an effect on our bacteria population.
 In our external environment pollution, medications and additives in our food supply can decrease our friendly bacteria.
-Internally, a lack of self-care and sleep can also decrease our friendly bacteria.
+Internally, stress, a lack of self-care and lack of sleep can also decrease our friendly bacteria.

 Understand the role that stress plays in our health, including digestive health.
 Try and take measures to reduce your stress and find ways to put self-care into your day.
 This may include taking time out for yourself, connecting to nature or a walk on the beach, calling a friend, or spending more time doing something you love.

 4) Water is Life:

 Cleanse your body each day with the nourishment of water.
 Drink plenty of water and herbal teas, and limit juices, sodas, energy drinks and any other sweetened drink that feed the bad bacteria.

 Herbal teas can be used in place of water – try steeping some of your favourite garden herbs like mint, lemon balm or rosemary in hot water for a simple herbal tea.
-Make your water more interesting by combining it with sliced cucumber, frozen berries, lemon slices or even a combination of strawberry and kiwi.
-Fresh fruits and vegetables are also packed full of water and can be a great source of hydration.
+There is sine good evidence to show the peppermint tea can help with gut spasms and can be helpful for those that have irritable bowel syndrome (IBS).

 5) Eat Regular Fermented Foods: